☰ In This Section

 The Office of Accessibility Resources and Services invites students who request reasonable accommodations to meet with an accessibility specialist to discuss their past use of accommodations and any disability-related barriers they anticipate or are experiencing at Bethel.

 Documentation of a diagnosis is required to establish accommodations.
 These include medical records, psychoeducational testing, and school records (e.g., IEP, 504).
 The provided documentation must provide a statement of the student's specific diagnosis.
-The review of these documents helps guide our conversation and support individual requests.
+All documentation provided to OARS is secure and will only be shared on a need-to-know basis with staff/faculty in order to effectively facilitate accommodations.
+In addition, a student may choose to self disclose a diagnosis/disability with staff or faculty as they choose.

 Bethel University has the right to deny a request for accommodations, academic adjustments, and/or auxiliary services if the documentation demonstrates that they are not warranted or if a student fails to provide appropriate documentation.